Getting to Know Flores de Mayo: How and Why It Is Celebrated in the Philippines

 If lucky, you will receive free snacks from Hermanos or Hermana roaming around the church.
 Hermanos and Hermana are Spanish terms for sponsors facilitating or managing the holy celebration.
 They are also the ones who provide prizes for activities and competitions in the community.
 Some games that most Filipinos are fond of are coconut grabbing, pig grabbing, and a marathon.

 Flores de Mayo is different from Santacruzan.
 The latter is only a part of the whole celebration, but it is the pinnacle of the said festival.
-Santacruzan meaning is a grand procession meant to re-enact the quest of St. Helena to find the sacred cross, making her the grand parade’s main character.
+Santacruzan is a grand procession meant to re-enact St. Helena’s quest to find the sacred cross, the true cross, making her the grand parade’s main character.
 It consists of 19 Biblical figures and 21 Marian titles, arranged based on a standard order and roles.

 The festival of the Holy Cross is conducted on the last Sunday of May, which starts and ends at the town’s church.
 It is an outlandish parade that collates fine young women to participate in representing Marian titles.
-It is usually formed by a group of talented dancers and musicians.
-The brass band or a local Filipino stringed band called Rondalla will play Dios Te Salve, or the Spanish version of Hail Mary.
+A group of talented dancers and musicians usually forms it.
+The brass band or a local Filipino stringed band called Rondalla will play Dios Te Salve or the Spanish version of Hail Mary (Ave Maria).

 After that, devotees will be next in line while holding a lit candle and singing the hymns of praise.
-The biblical figures and the Marian titles will then be organized in a specific manner.
+The biblical figures and the Marian titles will then be organized specifically.
 The boys or escorts are customary to wear Barong Tagalog, whereas women are expected to wear any Filipina-inspired gowns or dresses.
 Arches that frame the Reynas are also colorfully decorated with paper flowers and crepes.

 Volunteers will bring the hand-carried bamboo arcs.
 There’s no need to worry because this procession will be closed by an evening mass, and the town’s mayor will provide food for all.
 If you are wondering how or what is the general order of the procession, they are as follows: